opsit-io/opsit-explang-docs/docs/explang-alg.md

 Booleans
 --------

-The boolean type has two values, `false` and `true`.
+The Boolean type has two values, `false` and `true`.
 It is implemented using as Java Boolean objects.